dystopia2017/Obfuscated-Usenet-Posting-Script/README.md

 These three vars can be changed, If you change "set urar=No" to "set urar=Yes" It will enable using WinRAR's rar.exe cli tool, This functionality requires you to have WinRAR installed on your system for it to work.
-It will check if it is installed in "%PROGRAMFILES%\WinRAR\rar.exe" If found then rar will be used for the split volume process.
+It will check if it is installed in `%PROGRAMFILES%\WinRAR\rar.exe` If found then rar will be used for the split volume process.
 If it's not found, then 7zip will be used regardless of what you "set urar=" to.